IrishIRL/nodejs-secure-authentication/README.md

  - [X] Move sessions to DB
  - [X] Fix the possibility of creating sessionId that already exists (on the creation level).
  ### Access protected page with POST
- - [ ] Maybe move the verification of session to another function.
+ - [X] Move the verification of session to another function.
- - [ ] Get some data from db?
  ### Refresh access token with POST
  - [X] Decide and implement upon where to store sessions
  - [X] Fix session fixation vulnerability